ocamllabs/ocamllabs-www/_doc/merlin.md

 layout: page
 ---

+## Overview

 Merlin is an IDE for editing OCaml code that offers:

 * Type driven autocompletion
 * "As you type" error reporting